stasemsoft/softwarelessons/README.md

 # softwarelessons (work in progress)

-Collecting the OIS12-material from GitHub Pages [https://stasemsoft.github.io/softwarelessons](https://stasemsoft.github.io/softwarelessons)
+Collecting the OIS12-material from GitHub Pages.

+To see the material follow the link:

+[https://stasemsoft.github.io/softwarelessons](https://stasemsoft.github.io/softwarelessons)